vkakerbeck/Learning-World-Representations/README.md

 <p><img src="./content/images/ICA_Correlation.png" alt="Figure 6" title="Figure 6: ICA Correlation"></p>
 </div>

-## Correlation Between Activations and Value Estimate
+## Correlation Between Embeddings and Value Estimate

 In figure 7 you can see the correlation between the neuron activations in the hidden layer and the value estimate.